MFA in Studio Art Admission Process

-Submit the following portfolio materials electronically via SlideRoom.
+Submit the following materials electronically via SlideRoom.
 Detailed instructions and a tutorial are available in the link above to assist you in the online submission process.
-There is a cost of $12 to submit your portfolio.
-You will pay this fee electronically when you submit your portfolio.
+There is a cost of $12 to submit your materials, including your portfolio.
+You will pay this fee electronically when you submit your materials on SlideRoom;

-- Digital video and electronic media artwork can be submitted directly through SlideRoom.
-If there are problems with interactive art, sound art or other submissions, contact Maureen Slossen.
+If there are problems with interactive art, sound art or other submissions, contact

-For questions regarding portfolios and portfolio submission, please contact Professor Wendy Babcox, MFA Coordinator.
+For questions regarding portfolios and portfolio submission, please contact Professor Noelle Mason, MFA Coordinator.